 In Massachusetts, the requirement that everybody have health insurance and that everybody go to the doctor has had an unintended consequence.

-Since late last year, when the landmark law took effect, about 340,000 of Massachusetts estimated 600,000 uninsured have gained coverage.
+Since late last year when the landmark law took effect, about 340,000 of Massachusetts' estimated 600,000 uninsured have gained coverage.

 Many are now searching for doctors and scheduling appointments for long-deferred care.

-I'm sorry, since she hired a part-time nurse practitioner in November.
+I'm sorry, since she hired a part-time nurse practitioner in November, about a third of these new patients were newly insured.

-Uh but the problem is that there aren't enough doctors to handle all of these people who were required to go get health insurance and are now going to the doctor.
+But the problem is that there aren't enough doctors to handle all of these people who were required to go get health insurance and are now going to the doctor.

 For a standard physical, she is booked through 2009.

-A doctor says this is a recipe for disaster.
+A doctor says, this is a recipe for disaster.

 It's great that people have access to health care, but now we've got to find a way to give them access to preventive services.